Setting the right default applications on your computer can save you a lot of hassle and frustration.

 Related Topic: Our how to change ringtone on iPhone 13 guide will show you some different ways that you can use a different sound when people call your phone.

-How to Stop the iTunes Default Player Prompt
+How to Stop the iTunes Default Player Prompt (Guide with Pictures)

 Nag screens are very annoying, thus the moniker that they have been assigned.
 We expect a program to operate in a specific way when we launch it, and this intrusion into our expected behavior is frustrating.

 All of the major Web browsers will do the same thing, providing that you have more than one browser installed on your computer, and you need to take action to prevent them from displaying their own nag screens as well.

 The simplest way to get iTunes to stop asking to be set as the default media player is to check the box on the nag screen to the left of Do not show this message again.

-Click the Edit button at the top of the iTunes window, then click the Preferences option at the bottom of the menu.
+Step 1: Click the Edit button at the top of the iTunes window, then click the Preferences option at the bottom of the menu.

-Click the Advanced icon at the top of this window, then check the box to the left of Warn me if iTunes is not the default player for audio files to remove the check mark.
+Step 2: Click the Advanced icon at the top of this window, then check the box to the left of Warn me if iTunes is not the default player for audio files to remove the check mark.

-The next time that you open iTunes, you will not longer be prompted to change your default program settings and you can continue using iTunes as you expected.
+The next time that you open iTunes, you will no longer be prompted to change your default program settings, and you can continue using iTunes as you expected.